OfficeDev/Office-Add-in-samples/Samples/excel-open-in-teams/README.md

 page_type: sample
 urlFragment: office-excel-add-in-open-in-teams
 products:
+  - office
   - office-excel
   - office-teams
-- m365
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: 02/11/2021 1:25:00 PM
 description: "Learn how to open data from your web site in a spreadsheet in Teams for team collaboration."
 ---